mdn/content-kit-template/README.md

 To create a new MDN Content Kit, fork or clone this template

 ## Instructions
-1. Remember that you are creating the kit for the teacher or presenter.
-Speak to them.
+1. <b>Remember that you are creating the kit for the teacher or presenter.</b> Speak to them.
 Make sure you give them everything they need to be successful.
 1. Fork or clone this MDN Content Kit Template project.
 1. Create your README - template below.
 1. Create your index.html file.